chansoukitv/Profile/README.md

 - 👨‍💻 Full Stack MERN Developer
 - 🎥 Learn Web Development <!-- - 🌱 Currently learning Svelte. -->
 - 📚 What do I believe?
 Jack of all, Master of some.
-- 📫 How to reach me:  -  or
+- 📫 How to reach me: Email: taytnk11@gmail.com
 - 🎙 Freelance.

 **Languages:**